wister/configurations/redash/README.md

 # Installation

-> It's been a pain to find a working, easy, installation of [redash](https://redash.io/) in Windows.
+> It's been a pain to find a working, easy, installation guide of [redash](https://redash.io/) in Windows.
 We will do the Docker approach.

 **Solution**: Put the following files in a folder.